 The last weeks, planning with a few of my co-workers (even though we’re actually volunteers at the present) how to reopen the North Fourth Art Center (when the time is right) and continue to serve diverse communities with arts activities and events.
 Of course we are anxious and we alternate between enthusiasm for future possibilities and psychic exhaustion; but doing rather than waiting is always good.
 The N4th Theater and Gallery and classrooms will be back in business eventually; there will be performances and art classes and gallery shows and music and fun.
 Yes.
 There.
 Will.

 What else?
 Have been ‘distanced’ from my Albuquerque granddaughters but I know they’re just around the corner and always ready for a phone call.
-Interestingly I’ve been more in touch with the Californians than usual in some ways.
-Teresa in San Francisco and Steven and Ashley in the Valley…we zoom.
+I’ve been in touch with the Californians: Teresa in San Francisco and Steven and Ashley in the Valley…we even zoom sometime.
 Don’t like zooming in groups but for just a few people and especially for one-on-one it’s nice.
-And Steven is a master of great conversation about world affairs and politics.
+And Steven is a great conversationalist about world affairs and politics.
 I think of him as a future governor of California.
 He’s smart and progressive, a thinker and arguer, and actually kind and decent.
-Maybe he could be president should the country ever decide that those qualities are more desirable than stupidity, bullying and bluster.
+He could be president should the country ever decide that those qualities are more desirable than stupidity, bullying and bluster.

 I am managing my budget better than I ever have…probably something to do with how long my working life can continue (once North Fourth opens again).
 And the fact that Sara, Celia and I ARE going to Africa summer 2021.
 Better an extra night in a breezy room overlooking a hippo pool than a bunch of streaming channels I rarely visit, or buying potatoes at Whole Foods instead of Albertson’s (although shoppers are better about wearing masks at WF).